 WildLanterns (now through Jan.
 21) is a brand-new outdoor installation at Woodland Park Zoo that goes well beyond string lights strung up in vaguely zoological shapes.
 This walk-through festival features large-scale animal lanterns — apes, snow leopards and jellyfish, oh my! — glowing from within and organized by geographical regions.

 For the first time, the LUSIO Lights festival is coming to Pioneer Square (Dec.
 1-Jan.
-15), featuring an array of arty light installations incorporated into the historic architecture and plaza at Occidental Square.
+15), featuring an array of arty light installations incorporated into the historic architecture and cultural spaces.
 If you’ve been to this fest in Volunteer Park, you know it is part Burning Man, part state fair and pretty enjoyable.

 And at Westlake Center, the Downtown Seattle Association promises a full-on bulb bonanza (starting Nov.
 27), with some 80,000 lights arranged in festive shapes.
 This new expansion of the Christmas tree lighting sounds like a Vegas-level blitz of glitz and color.
 But who knows, it might be the illumination injection we really need.